Setting goals sounds simple – just write them down and go for it. But in reality this is not as easy as it seems.

 How do I handle overwhelming goals?

 To tackle overwhelming goals, break them down into smaller, more manageable tasks.
-This approach helps you stay motivated and track your progress.
+This approach keeps you motivated and track your progress.

 How can I stay motivated throughout the journey?